IADC Drilling Middle East 2019 Conference & Exhibition

 Through IADC, the international drilling industry has embarked on a new mission: to create a system that promotes a more consistently high level of competence by combating the natural “forgetting” process while addressing the gaps identified through WellSharp assessments.
 The system is called Knowledge Retention and Education for our Workforce (KREW), and it will offer research-based strategies, such as micro-learning and spaced learning, in an e-Learning format.
 KREW will have a bridge to the WellSharp system to allow employers to easily assign training to close learning gaps and refresh the knowledge gained from training while also accessing training that satisfies company-specific requirements and prepares employees for job promotion.

-Raising the Bar on Drilling Operations Competency: Kevin Watson, In-Country Values Executive Manager, Society for Petroleum Services (OPAL)
+Raising the Bar on Drilling Operations Competency: Kevin Watson, International Accreditation and Business Development Manager, Samara Training Services

 The presentation will provide a holistic walk through of the Local Workforce Development initiative, detailing the process for developing the first National Occupational Standards for Oman and the delivery products derived from the new standards.
 It will provide insight into the challenges faced along with the outcomes from the projects and testimonies from the stakeholders. the aim of the presentation is to stimulate interest in the approach taken in Oman for developing the national Drilling workforce and sustaining this approach for future generations. the presentation will cover OPAL’s roll as a sector representative body, governance and ownership of the skills development process and the new products that have been launched.